WINNER: English Chess Federation (ECF) Book of the Year 2012 Award

-Jacob Aagaard, former British champion, author of 'Attacking Manual 1 & 2' "Thought provoking, deeply intelligent and beautifully human."
+Jacob Aagaard, former British champion: "Thought provoking, deeply intelligent and beautifully human."

 Vishy Anand, World Champion: "Hendriks says nobody thinks like Kotov (..)
 'The forest of variations', that sounds lovely as an explanation after the game but nobody thinks like that during the game (..)
 Nobody is thinking in logical steps.
 We just take in large gulps of information and we work with that."

 Steve Giddins, author of '50 Ways to Win at Chess': “What a fantastic book!
 I have not enjoyed reading an instructional book so much in years.
 I was laughing out loud throughout, because it is very witty, but it is also a really important instructional volume.”